-The merit of Majority Vote will be illustrated in Section 3.1.
-For the mean model and linear regression model, we will show that the vector $\bar{\vect{Q}}$ has sign selection consistency under some weak conditions; see Propositions \ref{thm:priv_mean_supp} and \ref{thm:priv_reg_supp} in the proof.
-Although $\bar{\vect{Q}}$ has already protected the privacy of the local dataset in some sense (note that local machines only send $\{1,-1,0\}$ to the server), it does not satisfy the DGDP in Definition \ref{def:dist_dp}.
-To solve this problem, we will integrate the Majority Vote with the Peeling algorithm and exponential mechanism and develop a distributed group differentially private algorithm.
-Furthermore, we will prove the new algorithm can still have sign selection consistency.
+The merit of the Majority Vote will be illustrated in Section 3.1.
+For the mean model and linear regression model, we show that the vector $\bar{\vect{Q}}$ has sign selection consistency under some weak conditions (see Propositions \ref{thm:priv_mean_supp} and \ref{thm:priv_reg_supp} in the Appendix).
+Although $\bar{\vect{Q}}$ has already protected the privacy of the local dataset in some sense (note that local machines only send $\{1,-1,0\}$ to the server), it does not satisfy DGDP in Definition \ref{def:dist_dp}.
+To solve this problem, we integrate the Majority Vote with the Peeling algorithm and exponential mechanism and develop a distributed group differentially private algorithm.
+Furthermore, we prove that the new algorithm can still exhibit sign selection consistency.

-Before introducing our DGDP algorithm, we first review some classical definitions of sensitivity function, the exponential mechanism, and the composition theorem for differential privacy.
-For simplicity, we define $\bar{S}$ as the index set of the nonzero elements in $\bar{\vect{Q}}$ and let $\bar{s}=|\bar{S}|$.
+Before introducing our DGDP algorithm, we first review some classical definitions of the sensitivity function, exponential mechanism, and composition theorem for differential privacy.
+For simplicity, we define $\bar{S}$ as the index set of nonzero elements in $\bar{\vect{Q}}$ and let $\bar{s}=|\bar{S}|$.